 Some washer dryers have different types of sensor technology, where the machine can detect the weight of the laundry and adjust the programme, settings and time for both washing and drying to deliver better and more efficient results.

 Some washer dryers have steam functionality.
 Steam delivers intensive cleaning as the steam can get deeper into the fabric and work harder on dirt, making it great for stubborn stains.
-Steam cycles use less water which means less energy is needed to heat the water, so they’ll save you money on energy bills too.
+Steam cycles use less water which means less energy is needed, so they’ll save you money on energy bills too.

 Noise level is measured in decibels.
 The lower the rating, the quieter the washer dryer.
 40dB equates to the noise in a public library, whereas 80dB equates to the noise of a ringing phone.